ryogrid/anime-illust-image-searcher/README.md

 - So, I wrote simple scripts

 ## Method
+- Search image files with matching latent representation of image file and query text.
+The representation is generated with CLIP ViT
-- CLIP ViT model is used for generating latent representation from image files and query text
+- [OpenClip](https://github.com/mlfoundations/open_clip) and [laion/CLIP-ViT-H-14-laion2B-s32B-b79K pretrained model](https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K) is used for generating latent representation
   - Faiss is used for creating index of latent representation vector of image files
 - ( Web UI is implemented with StreamLit )